alejoalvarez/java/Java Core/19 - Collections.md

 <img  src="https://user-images.githubusercontent.com/13514156/120520142-11254580-c399-11eb-961a-2d0bacdf89c2.jpeg">
 </p>

-As we can see, the highest element is the Collection interface, for which, based on its natural interface, we understand that it has a series of "basic" methods where its behavior will be defined as it is implemented in more elements.
 The Set and List interfaces are mainly derived from it.

 ## Set
 The Set interface will have the following characteristics: